luigisaetta/oci_genai2025/README.md

 ## Configuration
-Create a file config.py starting from the template provided.
+Create a file **config.py** starting from the [template](https://github.com/luigisaetta/oci_genai2025/blob/main/config_template.py) provided.

-You need to put your COMPATMENT OCID.
+You need to put your COMPARTMENT OCID.

 ## Security
 For the security, you need to have all the right policies in place.